-Our scientists say that the main advantages of drinking green or black tea are the low calorie content and the fact that they help with your daily fluid intake.
+Although there are many facts about drinking green and black tea, our scientists say that the main advantages are the low calorie content and that they help with your daily fluid intake.

 Keep your calories in check